Di1One/MeetupApp/README.md

 ### 4.1.
 Summary

-The application consists of two independent projects - the Web API project and the React project.
+The application consists of the Web API project.

 ### 4.2.
 Web API project